๐Ÿš€ Java Abstraction - Complete Guide (Improved Edition)

 ๐Ÿ”น Definition:

-It cannot be instantiated, but can have both abstract and concrete (normal) methods.
+It cannot be instantiated (no direct objects), but can have both abstract (no body) and concrete (with body) methods.
+Subclasses must fill in the abstract parts.

 โœ… Code Example: